-Marketer often undertake large survey projects with little forethought about their approach to data analysis.
+Marketers often undertake large survey projects with little forethought about their approach to data analysis.
 Compounding this problem is their general lack of interest in cleaning the data they collect.
+When raw survey data is left unprocessed, it can lead to misleading conclusions, especially when statistical outliers distort the findings, resulting in poor business decisions.

 Identifying statistical outliers is a key part of data cleaning, and that’s what we’re going to cover here.
-We’ll discuss how we identify an outlier in relation to the study’s goals and the kind of data collected, and what to do with an outlier once identified (to omit it or leave it in your results).
+We will discuss how to identify an outlier in relation to the study’s goals and the type of data collected.
+Additionally, we will cover what to do with an outlier once identified.
+This includes deciding whether to omit it or leave it in your results.
+Understanding outliers can also help you capture valuable insights that might otherwise be overlooked.

 Identifying Statistical Outliers in Your Survey Data